BlueBrain/Currentscape/README.md

         "currentscape": {
             "in_label": "inward %",
             "out_label": "outward %",
-            "_comment1": "if too low, white pixels can appear at the bottom of currentscape plots because of rounding errors.
+            "_comment1": "only used when legacy_method is true. if too low, white pixels can appear at the bottom of currentscape plots because of rounding errors.
 Only used when use_legacy_method is True.", "y_resolution": 10000,
             "legacy_method": false
         },